What is lithotripsy?

 You will be encouraged to drink extra fluids to dilute the urine and reduce the discomfort

 of passing stone pieces.

 You may notice blood in your urine for a few days or longer after the procedure.
 This

 You may notice bruising on the back or belly.
 This is also normal.

 Take a pain reliever for soreness as recommended by your healthcare provider.
-Avoid
+Don't

-aspirin or certain other pain medicines.
-They may increase the chance of bleeding.
+take aspirin, ibuprofen, or certain other pain medicines.
+They may increase the chance

 You may be given antibiotics after the procedure.
 Be sure to take the medicine exactly